 TESOL Minor (Manchester)

-The Teaching English to Speakers of Other Languages (TESOL) Minor is set of courses designed to prepare interested students in teaching and/or working with multilingual learners The minor is primarily for students pursuing careers in teaching but is also appropriate for students interested in a range of professions that require regular interaction with a multilingual population (e.g., social work, work force development, public health, and management).
-It is also benefits students who want to later pursue K-12 ESOL certification or a graduate degree in education or linguistics at UNH or another institution.
-As the cultural and linguistic diversity in K-12 schools continues to increase, the TESOL Minor is an excellent addition to any student interested in public school teaching.
+The Teaching English to Speakers of Other Languages (TESOL) Minor is a set of courses designed to prepare students interested in teaching and/or working with multilingual learners.
+The minor is primarily for students pursuing careers in teaching but is also appropriate for students interested in a range of professions that require regular interaction with a multilingual population (e.g. social work, work force development, public health, and management).
+It also benefits students who want to later pursue K-12 ESOL certification or a graduate degree in education or linguistics at UNH or another institution.
+As the cultural and linguistic diversity in PK-16 schools continues to increase, the TESOL Minor is an excellent choice for any student interested in public school teaching.

 Teaching English to Speakers of Other Languages (